COS301-SE-2025/Save-n-Bite/README.md

 ---

 ## 📌 Project Description
-**Save n Bite** is a digital platform connecting commercial food providers with individuals and organizations in need to reduce food waste and hunger in South Africa 🇿🇦.
+**Save n Bite** is a digital platform connecting commercial food providers with individuals and organizations in need to reduce food waste and hunger in South Africa.
 Key features:
 - **AI-driven surplus prediction** for optimal food redistribution.
 - **Real-time inventory** and **secure verification** for users/businesses.